This post contains affiliate links. Read my full disclosure here.

 Eye creams are meant to deliver ingredients that fix the problems seen around the eyes such as wrinkles and puffiness.

-Try applying your moisturizer when your face is still damp.
+When getting out of the shower, apply moisturizer when your face is still damp.
 This will lock in the water, hydrating your skin even more.

 What products do you use in your skin care routine?